c0ral1ne/ghidra-mind/README.md

 # ghidra-mind

-Integrates Ghidra’s decompiler with GPT-5 to transform binary executables into human-intuitive code, all in a simple UI.
+Integrates Ghidra’s decompiler with GPT-5 to transform binary executables into human-intuitive code, all in a simple UI

 ### Features